tristanleafs/hw-ruby-intro/README.md

 This homework is made up of two sections comprised of multiple parts and gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.

 GET STARTED EARLY it’s a **LONG **assignment.
-Ask lots of questions along the way, and don’t forget about office hours (posted on the syllabus).
-Discord will really help you for fast responses!
+Ask lots of questions along the way!!
 We will be working through this material in lecture, but you can get started by reading Chapter 3 and trying out some of the tutorials listed at the end of this assignment.

-REMEMBER that each Homework assignment (there are 2) are worth 9% of your overall grade, and the homeworks are here to help you get started, set up your environment, and learn the basic tools that you will need for your project.
+REMEMBER that each Homework assignment (there are 2) are worth 7% of your overall grade, and the homeworks are here to help you get started, set up your environment, and learn the basic tools that you will need for your project.
 Step one: “learn” Ruby- easy right?
 No.  Jump in as soon as possible and make sure you understand everything you’re doing along the way- ask if you don’t!
+Use Basecamp to your advantage!

 Good luck!